-The Bank's business mission is to provide financial advisory services to private individuals, enterprises and the public sector primarily in North and South Trøndelag, Møre and Romsdal and Sogn and Fjordane, to enable them to realise their goals through the facilities it provides for investment, saving, payments and protection of lives and assets.
-We also provide real estate agency, asset management, leasing and accountancy services in the same geographical areas and to the same customer groups.
+The Bank's business mission is to provide financial advisory services to private individuals, enterprises and the public sector primarily in Nord- og Sør-Trøndelag, Møre og Romsdal, and Sogn og Fjordane, to enable them to realise their goals through the facilities it provides for investment, saving, payments and protection of lives and assets.
+The Group also provides real estate agency, asset management, leasing and accountancy services in the same geographical areas and to the same customer groups.

-Our core values are closeness and capableness.
+It is important that our customers should view us as close at hand and capable.
 That means being close to our customers through personal contact and taking the initiative to meet the customer with the best advice and products as well as being a pro-active mainstay in the region.
 Capableness entails offering a broad range of products that is right for the times, and having a professionally competent staff with high quality skills.
 We strive for high ethical standards in everything we do and want our customers to feel that their need for financial advice and services is met in a professional and expert manner.
-SpareBank 1 SMN's central goals and strategies are also described in a special section in the Directors' report.